 Jackie was so deeply protective of her privacy throughout her whole life and, particularly, through her political years, that most people picture her at her home still wearing little dresses and pillbox hats.
 But that couldn't be farther from the truth.

-Not only she didn't wear that, she avoided skirts all together.
-Even in the 60's, Jackie was a great advocate of the use of pants.
+Not only she didn't wear that, she avoided skirts altogether.
+Even in the '60s, Jackie was a great advocate of the use of pants.
 Something which, at the time, would have created a huge backlash.
 A curious fact; such was the fear that the Administration had of paparazzi snapping a picture of her wearing pants that the White House security had to clear the lawn and the premises every time they knew she was going about the House in pants.
 It might seem outrageous now (and with good reason), but back then the first lady just didn't wear pants.

 That's why I was so happy to see her depicted wearing pants during the private interview with the Life reporter that serves as the framing device of the movie.

-Not only is she shown wearing pants, she also shown in a distinctively more informal and simple style than her public persona.
+Not only is she shown wearing pants, but she is also shown in a distinctively more informal and simple style than her public persona.
 That helps underline the marked dichotomy between her public persona and her private life that is so often overlooked.

 The clothes are obviously very much a part of the facade that we know about Jackie.
 Madeline, our costume designer, did an incredible job recreating the wardrobe she was wearing in particular scenes. - Natalie Portman, actress -